MonaVerma-git/supermarket_checkout/README.md

 # Supermarket Checkout System

 A **Flutter application** for managing supermarket checkout processes, including product listing, adding/removing items to/from a cart, and applying promotions like "Buy N Get One Free".
-This project uses **Bloc** for state management and follows clean architecture principles.

 ---